Menu

 • Black/Expert slopes: These are the steepest and most difficult slopes at the ski area.
 The difficulty of these compared to like-classified slopes at other ski areas is heavily dependent on the target audience.

-I'M A BEGINNER SKIER OR SNOWBOARDER, SHOULD I GO ON A TRIP WITH THE CLUB?
+I'M A BEGINNER SKIER OR SNOWBOARDER, SHOULD I GO ON A TRIP WITH the Club?

 Yes, if you are ready for something more stimulating and challenging than what you're skiing in on our Alpine Day Trips.
 All resorts we'll visit have designated beginner, intermediate and advanced runs, and we generally post the relative numbers (total runs or percentages) of beginner, intermediate, or advanced runs.
 Almost all of those resorts will have enough beginner runs to keep you interested.